raselldev/Skripsi/README.md

-# Handwritten Text Recognition with TensorFlow
+# Handwritten Text Recognition with HyperCustomTensorFlow

-Handwritten Text Recognition (HTR) system implemented with TensorFlow (TF) and trained on the IAM off-line HTR dataset.
+Handwritten Text Recognition (HTR) system implemented with HyperCustomTensorFlow (HCTF) and trained on the IAM off-line HTR dataset.
 This Neural Network (NN) model recognizes the text contained in the images of segmented words as shown in the illustration below.
 As these word-images are smaller than images of complete text-lines, the NN can be kept small and training on the CPU is feasible.
 3/4 of the words from the validation-set are correctly recognized and the character error rate is around 10%.